-Gina has been an art teacher for the last 15 years, having taught in the judicial system, in community art programs, as well as schools.
+Gina has been an art teacher for more than 20 years, having taught in the judicial system, in community art programs, as well as schools.

 For thousands of years, the process of converting tree resin into lacquer to add beauty and longevity to everyday objects has been practiced and perfected by Asian craftsmen.

 The term maki-e literally means sprinkled picture.
 This art form is a type of Japanese lacquer sprinkled with gold or silver powder as a decoration using a makizutsu or a kebo brush.
 The technique was developed mainly in the Heian Period (794–1185) and blossomed in the Edo Period (1603–1868).

 Maki-e objects were initially designed as household items for court nobles, but they soon gained more popularity and were adopted by royal families and military leaders as a symbol of power.

 To create different colors and textures, maki-e artists use a variety of metal powders:

 - Metal alloys